Minimum polyhedron with $n$ vertices: Possible shapes of minimum -hedron for

 For $\eta_9$, consider a regular triangular prism and put three identical $4$-pyramids to each of rectangular side faces whose centroid is the foot of the perpendicular from the apex of the pyramid, see Figure \ref{9_10} (a).
 Let the edge length of the regular triangle be $1$.
 Then the height of the prism $b$, and the height of the $4$-pyramid $h$ are expected to be

 We have

 and

 We treat $A_3(\Delta)/V_3(\Delta)^{2/3}$ as a function of two variables $b$ and $h$ and apply the elimination of variables as we did in $n=8$.
 Note that to treat $\sqrt{3}$, we also introduce another variable $s$ and the polynomial $s^2-3$ to be added in the ideal.
-The minimum polynomial of $b^2$ and $h^2$ are
+The minimal polynomials of $b^2$ and $h^2$ are

 and